angulardart-community/website/README.md

 6. If you want to build the site, perform step 2 and run `npm run build:preview`. **DON'T** run
   `npm run build` or `hugo build`.
 The site's baseurl won't be setup correctly.
   These options are for release builds.
-The result will rest inside the `public/` folder.
+The result website will rest inside the `public/` folder.
 Use your favorite http server to serve it (e.g.
   `dhttpd --path public`).